ralphcajipe/ralphcajipe/README.md

 * [Become a Machine Learning Specialist (LinkedIn Learning)](https://drive.google.com/file/d/1O7Xs4v7fXaz0qpkW89MvNPJIcGSouB6o/view)

  I have obtained other certifications from 2018 to the present, including those for Python, Data Analytics, Java, IoT, DevNet, and PowerPoint.

+### 📚My education

+My foundation for writing clean software roots in books and courses from leaders of specific topics.
+While formal education is important, I've found that it's often not enough to achieve my goals.
+That's why I spend a lot of time outside of school working on practical, real-world projects that help me put my abilities to use.

+**- BACHELOR OF SCIENCE (B.S.), COMPUTER SCIENCE**

+_Software Engineering Specialization.
+FEU Institute of Technology, Philippines.
+2019 - Present_

+**- BACHELOR OF SCIENCE (B.S.), COMPUTER SCIENCE**

+_Wesleyan University-Philippines, Philippines.
+2018 - 2019_

+**Coursework:** Software Applications, Computer Programming, Web Development, Living in the IT Era